 What is a lease?

 A lease is a contract between you and your landlord, which sets out both parties’ rights and duties.
-The landlord is responsible for maintaining and repairing the building structure and communal areas and insuring the building itself.
+The freeholder is responsible for maintaining and repairing the building structure and communal areas and insuring the building itself.
 The leaseholder will agree to keep the property in good order, pay the service charge and ground rent, and abide by the lease restrictions and consents.

 Your lease will allow you to occupy the property for a fixed number of years.